 WHAT TO EXPECT

 We will be making early starts on this tour, which is the norm for birding tours in the tropics where the daylight hours are relatively short and where bird activity is at its peak early and late in the day.
-For certain key species it is essential to be out in the field at first light so we can hear the birds singing and calling as the day starts up - in some instances, this may be our only chance to find some species, so we will naturally want to make the most of this opportunity.
-During late February and early March, sunrise in Guatemala is around 6.15am and sunset around 6.15pm.
+For certain key species, it is essential to be out in the field at first light so we can hear the birds singing and calling as the day starts up and in some instances, this may be our only chance to find some species, so we will naturally want to make the most of this opportunity.
+During February, sunrise in Guatemala is around 6.15am and sunset around 6.15pm.

 Much of our birding in Guatemala will be in tropical forest.
-Very little of the country is flat so we’ll mostly be walking on hill trails, birding from tracks and trails with occasional steeper sections.
+Very little of the country is flat so we will mostly be walking on hill trails, birding from tracks and trails with occasional steeper sections.
 Where possible, we aim to drive uphill and bird as we walk back down.
-It will be warm to hot, humid at times (though often cooler and more refreshing at altitude), and we may be on our feet for up to several hours at a stretch watching for birds - participants may find it handy to carry a lightweight collapsible stool.
+It will be warm to hot, humid at times (though often cooler and more refreshing at altitude), and we may be on our feet for up to several hours at a stretch watching for birds so some participants may find it handy to carry a lightweight collapsible stool.

-Our guides will be able to advise you locally about the day's events - if you prefer to opt out of a particular activity or walk, please don’t be afraid to ask them.
+Our guides will be able to advise you locally about the day's events and if you prefer to opt out of a particular activity or walk, please don’t be afraid to ask them.

 Guatemala enjoys a tropical to temperate climate, according to altitude.
-Our February-March tours run during Guatemala’s ‘dry season’, but note rainfall can (and does!) of course occur year-round in the mountains and rainforests!
+Our February tours run during Guatemala’s ‘dry season’, but note rainfall can (and does!) occur year-round in the mountains and rainforests!
 It can be cool and misty in the mountains and cloud forest, especially early in the day.
-It's generally hotter and sunnier on the Pacific Slope (Los Tarrales) and in the Caribbean Lowlands (Motagua Valley), with temperatures typically in the range of 10-30C (50-86F).
+It is generally hotter and sunnier on the Pacific Slope (Los Tarrales) and in the Caribbean Lowlands (Motagua Valley), with temperatures typically in the range of 10-30C (50-86F).

 Good to excellent photographic opportunities in more open habitats, especially at the feeders around the lodges - birds, wildlife and some splendid scenic shots.
 Trickier in the forest due to low light levels.